VanTung203/portfolio_website/README.md

+# My Portfolio Website

+This is a personal portfolio website built with React, showcasing my skills and projects as a web developer.
+It uses Tailwind CSS for styling and includes various features such as an interactive **About Me** section, **Contact Form**, and **Project Gallery**.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).